 Extensive representation of individuals and groups under the Individuals with Disabilities Education Act and the New York Federal and New York State Education Laws, inclusive of appearances before Committees on Special Education, Impartial Hearings, appeals to the Commissioner and the State Review Officer, and litigation in state and federal courts.

-Represented clients before various administrative agencies including Department of Social Services, Human Rights, ADA, and Social Security Administrative Reviews re: Supplemental Security Income (SSI) and Social Security Disability benefits.
+Represented clients before various administrative agencies including Department of Social Services, Human Rights, and ADA.

 Formation and representation of Not For Profit corporations.

 Representation of individuals and businesses in the purchase and sale of residential and commercial properties.

 Past Member: Rockland County Independent Living Center, Inc., Board of Directors now BRIDGES (Past President and founding board member)